Ask a question

 Roberto | 04-10-2019

 - Hi Roberto.
 After we have planning approval, construction of the very first Arc will take a while.
 This is because we have to first make the tools to make the parts, then make the parts themselves – and then of course safety testing will be rigorous.
-We're looking at a couple of years from now, Spring 2020.
+We're looking to open in the Spring 2025.